3underscoreN/3_n-s-Music-Bot/README.md

 Run `main.py` after cloning the project.

 ## Contribution
-If you would like to contribute to this project, you can always fork thiks repo and open a pull request once you are done with your side :)
+If you would like to contribute to this project, you can always fork this repo and open a pull request once you are done with your side :)